 Age of the unit:

-Cost of the repair: We provide transparent repair estimates, allowing you to weigh the cost against a new purchase.
+Cost of the repair: Techs provide transparent repair estimates, letting you weigh the cost against a new purchase.
 If the repair is minor and inexpensive, it’s typically the way to go.
 For major components like a compressor, the cost can be higher, making the decision more complex.
-Consider the original investment you made in the wine cooler; a $2000 unit is worth a more expensive repair than a $300 one.
+Consider the original investment you made in the wine cooler; a higher-end unit is worth a more expensive repair than a budget one.

 Energy efficiency: Older wine coolers can consume more energy.
 While repairing an old unit might save you money upfront, a new, energy-efficient model could save you more over time on your utility bills.
 The California Energy Commission offers resources on appliance efficiency that can help inform your decision.

 Overall condition and features: One failed part on a solid unit is an easy yes.
 A built-in framed into custom cabinetry is also worth more repair, since replacing it often means a cabinet job too.
 But if the compressor’s dead on a cheap freestanding unit, or several parts are failing at once, replacement usually wins.
-Our techs give you an honest read on the unit’s overall health so you can decide.
+The technicians in our network give you an honest read on the unit’s overall health so you can decide.

 When to call us

 If your cooler won’t hold temperature, buzzes or rattles, or leaks water, get it looked at before your bottles take the hit.
 Cracking open a sealed system or rewiring a control board yourself is how a small fix turns into a new unit.
-We do this every week across San Diego County.
-Call us at (858) 988-7787 for a same-day estimate.
+Techs in our network handle this every week across San Diego County.
+Call us at (858) 988-7787 to get matched with a technician.